How to Take Care of Your Knives, According to Master Knifemaker Matt Conable

 Conable is the founder of award-winning knife crafter William Henry

-Thing is, we know how to buy them, but do we know how to insure that our investments last a lifetime?
+So clearly we know how to buy them.
+But do we know how to insure that our investments last a lifetime?
 Probably not.
 But Matt Conable, the founder of award-winning blade-maker William Henry, does.

 “Far too many people simply use and abuse their knives without taking care of them,” Conable tells InsideHook.
 “I guess this is understandable in our disposable ‘bigger better next’ consumer culture, but if you invest in truly great tools, they are worthy of great care and will return the favor with excellent service and a longer lifespan.”